rchurch4/quotes/README.md

 **In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move.”** - Douglas Adams

 **“Time is an illusion.
 Lunchtime doubly so.”** - Douglas Adams

+**“I like persons better than principles, and I like persons with no principles better than anything else in the world.”** - Oscar Wilde

+**“Be yourself; everyone else is already taken.”** - Oscar Wilde

 ### Technology